subhronilsaha/CPRingChart/README.md

     - Set the properties mentioned below.
     - Call `reloadChart()` method of your `CPRingChart` instance (ie, IBOutlet).

+**NOTE:** In v0.1.0, please locate the CPRingChart.swift file in `Pods (Project) ->  Pods (Directory) -> CPRingChart -> CPRingChart.swift` and add the public keyword before the class definition & variables not marked private.
+This is fixed in v0.1.1

 You can change the following properties:

 - ``` sections : Double ```